Last modified: September 13, 2024

 - Buttons are used to initiate actions or commands.

-- Label buttons with action-driven text like "Submit", "Download", or "Cancel" to indicate their function clearly.
+- Label buttons with specific, action-oriented text like "Submit", "Download", or "Cancel" so users know exactly what will happen.

-- Use visually distinct colors for primary actions to make them stand out.
+- Use distinct colors for primary actions to help them stand out, drawing user attention to critical choices.

 Text